-The draft documents that comprise the Gisborne Futures project will be presented to the community and other stakeholders for comment and feedback for period of 7 weeks.
+The draft documents that comprise the Gisborne Futures project will be presented to the community and other stakeholders for comment and feedback for period of at least 4 weeks.

-The findings of the consultation period will be carefully considered and will inform the final drafts of the plans and an implementation plan will be prepared.
+The findings of the consultation period will be carefully considered and will inform the final versions of the Plans.